 fbpx

-UK BOE Base Rate History & Data
+UK Base Rate History & Timeline

 The Bank of England’s Base Rate is the interest rate set and charged for lending money from the central bank in the UK, in this case the Bank of England to commercial banks.